ImStaked/Pathrock-Share/subquery-indexer/README.md

     }

 }
-# Administrative Access
+# Admin Proxy
-# Provides ssl endpoint for admin to use the indexer
+# Provides ssl endpoint for administrtor to use the indexer
 server {
     listen 8010 ssl;
     listen [::]:8010 ssl;